-\subsection{P4 molecule}
+\subsection{P4 Molecule}

 The second example system we investigate is P4, a system of two hydrogen molecules with bonds lying parallel to each other.
-In particular, we choose a square configuration where each hydrogen atom is located at the vertex and each edge has a distance $2$~$\ang$.
+In particular, we choose a square configuration where each hydrogen atom is located at a vertex and the separation between each edge is $2$~$\ang$.
+In symmetry-conserving Bravyi--Kitaev transformation, the Hilbert space dimension of this molecule is $2^6$.
 One motivation for considering this system is that it is difficult to obtain an accurate energy value with this configuration because of degeneracy.
-It was shown in~\cite{VanQver} that both the classical method with coupled-cluster singles and doubles (CCSD), and the variational quantum eigensolver~(VQE) with unitary coupled-cluster singles and doubles (UCCSD), fail to achieve chemical accuracy.
+It was shown in~\cite{VanQver} that the classical method with coupled-cluster singles and doubles (CCSD), as well as the variational quantum eigensolver~(VQE) with unitary coupled-cluster singles and doubles (UCCSD) both fail to achieve chemical accuracy.
 We study the performance of~\vrs~for the fixed amplitude bounds $|A_i|,~|B_i|\le10$.
 Three choices for the group numbers $(S,I,F)=(2,1,1),~(5,1,1)$, and $(5,6,10)$ are considered.
 The ~results are shown in Fig.~\ref{fig:P4_EvT_D2}.
-In standard ASP (shown using a dotted green line), the energy decreases monotonically as a function of the annealing time.
-It requires $T \ge 456$ to achieve chemical accuracy.
-For all the cases using the variational method, the energy decreases much faster than with standard ASP.
-However, the details of the decrease in energy is different from the case of hydrogen.
-For the hydrogen molecule, there was no difference despite the choice of group number.
-However, the difference is clear in the case of P4.
-The group number $(5,1,1)$ provides a more stable configuration compared to $(2,1,1)$.
-Therefore, the increase of the split number is important.
+In standard ASP (shown using a dotted green line), the energy decreases monotonically as a function of the annealing time, and requires $T \ge 456$ to achieve chemical accuracy.
+For all the cases using the variational method, the energy decreases much faster than with standard ASP, yet the details of the decrease in energy are different from the case of hydrogen.
+For the hydrogen molecule, there was no discernible difference despite the choice of group number.
+However, the difference is clear in the case of P4, where the group number $(5,1,1)$ provides a more stable configuration compared to that of $(2,1,1)$.
+Therefore, it is readily apparent that the increase of the split number is non-trivial.
 Moreover, the result for the group number $(5,6,10)$ reaches chemical accuracy around $T_{\text{CA}}\simeq 0.9$, whereas those of $(2,1,1)$ and $(5,1,1)$ plateau for a certain range of $T$ before achieving chemical accuracy around $T_{\text{CA}}\simeq 133$ and $T_{\text{CA}}\simeq 23$, respectively.